 We have relied on the advice of counsel and independent accountants to AVANT as to all legal and financial reporting matters with respect to AVANT, the Merger and the Merger Agreement.
 We have not assumed any responsibility for or made or obtained any independent evaluation, appraisal or physical inspection of the assets or liabilities of AVANT or Celldex.
 Our opinion does not address the underlying business decision of AVANT to engage in the Merger or the relative merits of the Merger as compared to other business strategies or transactions that might be available to AVANT.
 Our opinion does not constitute a recommendation to any stockholder as to how such stockholder should vote or act with respect to the Merger.
 At your direction, we have not been asked to, nor do we, offer any opinion as to the terms, other than the Exchange Ratio used to determine the consideration to be paid by AVANT in the proposed Merger to the extent expressly specified herein, of the Merger Agreement or the form of the Merger.
-We express no opinion as to the price at which shares of AVANT Common Stock may trade subsequent to the announcement of the Merger or the price at which shares of AVANT Common Stock may trade subsequent to the consummation of the Merger.
-We have also assumed that all governmental, regulatory or other consents and approvals necessary for the consummation of the Merger will be obtained without any material adverse effect on AVANT, Celldex or the Merger.
+We express no opinion as to the price at which shares of AVANT Common Stock may trade subsequent to the announcement of the Merger or the price at which shares of AVANT Common Stock may trade subsequent to the announcement of the Merger or the price at which shares of AVANT Common Stock may trade subsequent to any material adverse effect on AVANT, Celldex or the Merger.
 Further, our opinion is based on economic, monetary and market conditions as they exist and can be evaluated as of the date hereof, and we assume no responsibility to update or revise our opinion based upon circumstances and events occurring after the date hereof.

 Needham & Company, LLC, as part of its investment banking business, is regularly engaged in the valuation of businesses and their securities in connection with mergers and acquisitions, negotiated underwritings, secondary distributions of securities, private placements and other purposes.
 We have been engaged by AVANT to render this opinion in connection with the Merger and will receive a fee for our services, a portion of which is contingent on delivery of this opinion and contingent upon consummation of the Merger.
 In addition, AVANT has agreed to indemnify us for certain liabilities arising out of the rendering of this opinion and to reimburse us for our reasonable out-of-pocket expenses.
 We have in the past provided and may in the future provide investment banking and financial advisory services to AVANT unrelated to the proposed Merger, for which services we have received and expect to receive compensation.
-As you are aware, Needham & Company, LLC has in the past provided and may in the future provide investment banking and financial advisory services to Celldex unrelated to the proposed Merger, for which services we have received and expect to receive compensation.
-In the ordinary course of our business, we may actively trade the equity securities of AVANT for our own account or for the accounts of customers and, accordingly, may at any time hold a long or short position in such securities.
+As you are aware, Needham & Company, LLC has in the past provided and may in the future provide investment banking and financial advisory services of AVANT for our own account or for the accounts of customers and, accordingly, may at any time hold a long or short position in such securities.